Foster says rise in Covid-19 rates a ‘wake-up call’ for Northern Ireland

 Northern Ireland first minister Arlene Foster: ‘I hope that people work with us in a partnership approach the way in which we have worked at the earlier part of the pandemic so that we can try and break the transmission.’
 Photograph: Kelvin Boyes/Press Eye/PA Wire

-Discussing the additional restrictions introduced in Northern Ireland limiting the number of people who can gather in homes, Ms Foster said: “This is a tough restriction in a country where we are known for our hospitality and despite all of our divisions in Northern Ireland, our doors have always been open.

-“We are good neighbours, we are naturally hospitable to everyone.
-But it is no kindness to host or attend large gatherings in each other’s homes at the moment.
+The North, she said, was “now recording the highest number of cases that we have seen since the early stages of Covid” and the number of hospital admissions has been rising.

+“We need to act,” she said.
+“I am asking every person to join with us to limit the virus.”

-“We speak specifically about the house parties inside and outside.
-The only winner in the long term from such scenes will be Covid-19.”
+Referring specifically to concerns over house parties, Ms Foster said “the only winner in the long term from such things will be Covid-19.”

-She said the measures were not about stopping elderly parents from visiting your home and that they could “be part of your bubble, they can still provide childcare and you can still provide care to them” .
+The North’s Executive is due to meet again on Thursday, when Ms Foster said ministers would “look closely at the measures that have been outlined today, and the prime minister’s address.”

+The deputy first minister, Sinn Féin’s Michelle O’Neill, said Northern Ireland was at a “critical period in our response to this pandemic” and “tonight, we are sounding the alarm bells loud and clear.”

 Earlier, Ms Foster told BBC Radio Ulster that “everything has to be weighed in the balance.”